The Shafarevich conjecture revisited: Finiteness of pointed families of polarized varieties: Deforming pointed families of polarized varieties

-In a series of papers \cite{VZ01, VZ02, VZ}, Viehweg-Zuo proved the negativity of the kernel of the Higgs map $\tau$ and used this negativity to derive the Brody hyperbolicity of the base space $U$.
+\begin{remark}[A brief history of Viehweg-Zuo sheaves] In a series of papers \cite{VZ01, VZ02, VZ}, Viehweg-Zuo proved the negativity of the kernel of the Higgs map $\tau$ and used this negativity to derive the Brody hyperbolicity of the base space $U$, assuming the fibres of $V\to U$ have ample canonical bundle (see \cite{Deng} for the general case).
 The idea is to construct a new family of varieties such that there is a natural comparison map from the Higgs bundle $(F,\tau)$ to the Hodge bundle $(E,\theta)$ of the new family twisted with a certain anti-ample line bundle $A^{-1}$, so that, as a consequence, we get a nonzero map from $\mathrm{Ker}(\tau^{d-m,m})$ to $A^{-1} \otimes \mathrm{Ker}(\theta^{d-m,m})$.
-Then, as the Griffiths curvature formula for the Hodge bundle implies that the kernel of $\theta$ is semi-negative, it follows that $\mathrm{Ker}(\tau^{d-m,m})$ is strictly negative, so that the dual of $\mathrm{Ker}(\tau^{d-m,m})$ induces a big subsheaf of the $mth$-symmetric power of the cotangent sheaf of the base space; the latter subsheaf is commonly referred to as the \emph{Viehweg-Zuo subsheaf}, and its existence has proven to be very useful in proving the hyperbolicity of moduli spaces of polarized varieties.
+Then, as the Griffiths curvature formula for the Hodge bundle implies that the kernel of $\theta$ is semi-negative, it follows that $\mathrm{Ker}(\tau^{d-m,m})$ is strictly negative, so that the dual of $\mathrm{Ker}(\tau^{d-m,m})$ induces a big subsheaf of the $m$th-symmetric power of the cotangent sheaf of the base space; the latter subsheaf is commonly referred to as the \emph{Viehweg-Zuo subsheaf}, and its existence has proven to be very useful in proving the hyperbolicity of moduli spaces of polarized varieties. \end{remark}

-For example, Campana-P\u{a}un \cite{CP} proved Viehweg's hyperbolicity conjecture using the existence of Viehweg-Zuo sheaves; see \cite{CKT-16, Sch17} for a detailed discussion.
-Also, Deng recently used properties of Viehweg-Zuo sheaves to prove the hyperbolicity of the moduli space of polarized varieties with big and semi-ample canonical bundle \cite{Deng}.
+\begin{remark}[Further applications of Viehweg-Zuo sheaves] Campana-P\u{a}un \cite{CP} used the existence of Viehweg-Zuo sheaves to prove Viehweg's hyperbolicity conjecture; see \cite{CKT-16, Sch17} for a detailed discussion.
+Also, Deng used properties of Viehweg-Zuo sheaves to prove the hyperbolicity of the moduli space of polarized varieties with big and semi-ample canonical bundle \cite{Deng}.
 Moreover, the properties of Viehweg-Zuo sheaves can be used to prove rigidity of certain families of canonically polarized varieties with maximal variation in moduli \cite{ViehwegZuoDisc}.
-Finally, let us mention that Popa-Schnell used Hodge modules to construct Viehweg-Zuo sheaves; see \cite{Popa-Sch}.
+Finally, let us mention that Popa-Schnell used Hodge modules to construct Viehweg-Zuo sheaves; see \cite{Popa-Sch}. \end{remark}